prschmid/schnecke/README.md

 ### Defining a custom uniqueness scope

-There are times when we want slugs not be unique for all objects of type `A`, but rather for a smaller scope.
+There are times when we want slugs not be unique for all objects of type `SomeObject`, but rather for a smaller scope.
 For example, let's say we have a system with multiple `Accounts`, each containing `Record`s.
 If we want the slug for the `Record` to be unique only within the scope of an `account` we can do by providing the uniqueness scope when setting up the slug.

 ```ruby
 class Record